 - Chronic lymphocytic leukemia and small lymphocytic lymphoma that has a chromosome change called 17p deletion.

 - Waldenström macroglobulinemia (a type of non-Hodgkin lymphoma).

-Ibrutinib is also being studied in the treatment of other types of cancer.
+Ibrutinib is also being studied in the treatment of other types of cancer and other conditions.

 More About Ibrutinib

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.